In this dialog:

-Activate, deactivate, and configure the behaviour of the built-in TypeScript compiler.
+- Configure the behaviour of the built-in compiler.

-In this field, specify the location of the Node.js executable file.
-In most cases, WebStorm detects the Node.js executable and fills in the field automatically.
+In this field, specify the location of the Node.js interpeter to use.
+In most cases, WebStorm detects it and fills in the field automatically.

-In this area, specify the version of the compiler to use (WebStorm displays the currently chosen version):
+From this drop-down list, choose the version of the TypeScript to use (WebStorm displays the currently chosen version):

 Select this checkbox to get native support from the TypeScript Language Service according to the up-to-date specifications.
 As a result: